Learn about our Safe Care Commitment and COVID-19 FAQs | Use our Prescreen app before arrival for faster entry

 Computed tomography is commonly referred to as CT or a CAT scan.
 It combines an X-ray with a computer to produce very detailed images of the body.
 CT is used to help diagnose and treat medical conditions related to internal organs, soft tissue, bones and blood vessels.
-The images from a CT scan are “cross-sections” of your body, like looking at one slice from a loaf of bread.
+The images from a CT scan are “cross-sections” of your body, and can be thought of as if you were looking at individual slices from a loaf of bread.

 The following information pertains to all patients having a CT scan.
 Where noted, special instructions are for patients receiving a contrast agent.
 A contrast agent is a substance that enhances the images taken during the CT scan.

 The benefits of CT are extraordinary in helping to diagnose or rule out conditions.
 CT is considered safe, but there are some things to know.
 CT uses radiation to produce images.
 At Brigham and Women’s Faulkner Hospital, we use state-of-the-art technology to minimize radiation dose.
 We also screen all patients for allergies and other conditions if they are receiving an intravenous contrast injection.
 You can be assured that the benefit of performing a CT scan outweighs the minimal risk of radiation exposure or contrast injection.

 All CT exam requests are reviewed by a radiologist beforehand.
 Instructions are given to the technologists on how to perform the exam after the benefits and risks have been reviewed by the radiologist.
 Patients should inform staff if they are pregnant, have allergies or have impaired kidney function.
 The technologist or radiologist will answer any questions you may have at the time of your appointment.